ssgoku129/clipplex/README.md

 Jo Nike - Original contributor

 ## Version History
+* 0.1.0
+    added drop-down for user list and auto-select on pick + import start time to current time

 * 0.0.9
     Made the path conversion deal with special characters a little better